Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Hyperbolic Graph Representation Methods

 This equation computes the weight based on the hyperbolic distance between nodes \(i\) and \(j\).
 The negative sign ensures that closer nodes have higher weights.
-Besides, \citeauthor{zhang2021hyperbolic} also introduced $K$-head attention, which is defined as:
+Besides, Zhang et al.~\cite{zhang2021hyperbolic} also introduced $K$-head attention, which is defined as:

 Alternative approaches using hyperbolic distance include using squared distance~\cite{lgcn}: